joakimTI/MOVIE-STUDIO-DATA-ANALYSIS/README.md

     8. Nitesh Tiwari
     9. James Erskine
     10. Putrama Tuta
 3. Buena Vista is the top grossing studio.
 Buena Vista holds a significant market share of the movies in terms of gross sales, which illustrates its dominance.
-The list below shows the top 10 studios to patner with from a gross sales standpoint:
+The list below shows the top 10 studios to patner with from a gross sales standpoint; Buena Vista, Universal, Warner Brothers, FOX, Sony, Paramount, LGF, Warner Bros.
+(New Line Cinema), Lionsgate/Summit, Entertainment, Paramount Pictures/DreamWorks
-    1. Buena Vista
-    2. Universal
-    3. Warner Brothers
-    4. FOX
-    5. Sony
-    6. Paramount
-    7. LGF
-    8. Warner Bros.
-(New Line Cinema)
-    9. Lionsgate/Summit Entertainment
-    10. Paramount Pictures/DreamWorks